ZachiNachshon/provisioner/docs-site/site/content/docs/latest/getting-started/development.md

 **How to run a test suite?**

-Use either `make test` or the full command `poetry run coverage run -m pytest`.
+Use either `make test-all-in-container` or use the dedicated test script full command `./run_tests.py -h`.

 There are two methods to export tests coverge data: